IBM Client Innovation Center opens in Fredericton - ExBulletin

 IBM Client Innovation Center opens in Fredericton

-250 jobs planned to expand skills and new innovations in New Brunswick

-FREDERICTON, N.C., Dec.
-9, 2022 /CNW/ — IBM Canada (NYSE: IBM) today announced the IBM Client Innovation Center (CIC) for Fredericton.
-The center will help strengthen the state’s technology sector and help businesses accelerate their digital transformation by increasing access to talent and innovative technologies.
+IBM Canada announced the IBM Client Innovation Center (CIC) for Fredericton.
+It plans to create up to 250 new jobs in New Brunswick.
+The center will help strengthen the state’s technology sector and help businesses accelerate their digital transformation by increasing access to talent and innovative technology.
 CIC will initially focus on providing consulting services along with Oracle-based technologies, cloud, machine learning, robotic process automation (RPA), Internet of Things (IoT), blockchain, and more.

-A new IBM Client Innovation Center opens in New Brunswick, with 250 planned jobs, expanding skills and new innovations.
+A new IBM Client Innovation Center opens in New Brunswick, with planned employment of 250 people, expanding skills and new innovations.
 CIC contributes to a stronger technology sector and supports the digital transformation of enterprises.

 New Brunswick CIC will be part of IBM’s global network of Client Innovation Centers, which provide a proven model for technology and skills growth.
 The network now includes five of his centers across Canada, including Halifax, Montreal, Gatineau and the recently announced Client Innovation Center in Calgary.

-Dave McCann, President of IBM Canada, said: “We are committed to supporting this growing need by expanding our network of Client Innovation Centers across Canada.
-We will further support the state’s efforts focused on creating jobs and improving skills training for the workforce.”
+Dave McCann, President of IBM Canada, said: “We are committed to supporting this growing need by expanding our network of Client Innovation Centers across Canada. will further support the state’s efforts focused on improving workforce skills training.”

-“New Brunswick is attracting investment from global brands like IBM to expand their business and drive growth in our state, and we are proud of that.” said Arlene Dunn, Minister in charge of Opportunities NB.
+“New Brunswick is proud of the investment it has attracted from global brands such as IBM to expand its business and drive growth in the state,” said Arlene, Minister of Opportunity NB.
+Dunn said.
 “Many of the world’s most successful companies have found our state because of the superior combination of people, diversity, agility, infrastructure, innovation and low cost of doing business.
-Through investments like these, we have built our reputation as New Brunswick, a world-renowned IT hub.”
+Through such investments, we are enhancing New Brunswick’s reputation as a world-renowned IT hub.”

 Roles at the Fredericton-based center include application developers, technical testers, business analysts, customer experience, design consultancy and digital transformation, all of which are sought after by Canadian businesses.